 So, how can you ensure that your bamboo flooring is a sight to see rather than an eyesore?

-You may believe that keeping your wood floors clean would be difficult, but don’t worry – we’re here to assist.
-We’ve discovered the most cost-efficient, effective, and simple solutions for you to try.
+You may believe that keeping your wood floors clean would be difficult, but don’t worry – I am here to assist.
+I’ve discovered the most cost-efficient, effective, and simple solutions for you to try.

 Bamboo is not the same as other hardwoods.
 Here’s what you need to know so you can properly care for it.